History of bitcoin: March 2013

 On 12 March 2013, a bitcoin miner running version 0.8.0 of the bitcoin software created a large block that was considered invalid in version 0.7 (due to an undiscovered inconsistency between the two versions).

 This created a split or "fork" in the blockchain since computers with the recent version of the software accepted the invalid block and continued to build on the diverging chain, whereas older versions of the software rejected it and continued extending the blockchain without the offending block.

 This split resulted in two separate transaction logs being formed without clear consensus, which allowed for the same funds to be spent differently on each chain.
 In response, the Mt.
 Gox exchange temporarily halted bitcoin deposits.
 The exchange rate fell 23% to $37 on the Mt.
 Gox exchange but rose most of the way back to its prior level of $48.
 Miners resolved the split by downgrading to version 0.7, putting them back on track with the canonical blockchain.
 User funds largely remained unaffected and were available when network consensus was restored.
 The network reached consensus and continued to operate as normal a few hours after the split.

 August 2017

-Two significant forks took place in August.
-One, Bitcoin Cash, is a hard fork off the main chain in opposition to the other, which is a soft fork to implement Segregated Witness.
+Before 1 August 2017, bitcoin users followed a common set of protocol rules.
+On 1 August 2017, bitcoin split into two chains: the Bitcoin (BTC) chain, with a 1 MB block-size limit, and the Bitcoin Cash (BCH) chain, with an 8 MB block-size limit.
+The split has been called the Bitcoin Cash hard fork.

+Segregated Witness was also implemented on the Bitcoin chain through a soft fork during the same month.